(A) Special requirements. Coal mining and reclamation operations conducted on prime farmland shall meet the following requirements:

 (2) Soil materials to be used in the reconstruction of the prime farmland soil shall be removed before drilling, blasting, or mining, in accordance with paragraphs (B) and (C) of this rule and in a manner that prevents mixing or contaminating these materials with undesirable material.
 Where removal of soil materials results in erosion that may cause air and water pollution, the chief shall specify methods to control erosion of exposed overburden.

 (B) Soil reconstruction specifications.
-The chief shall use soil reconstruction specifications established by the U.S. soil conservation service for prime farmland soil removal, storage, replacement, and reconstruction as guidelines in carrying out his responsibilities under paragraph (F) of rule 1501:13-4-12 of the Administrative Code and Chapter 1501:13-7 of the Administrative Code.
+The chief shall use soil reconstruction specifications established by the U.S. natural resources conservation service for prime farmland soil removal, storage, replacement, and reconstruction as guidelines in carrying out his or her responsibilities under paragraph (F) of rule 1501:13-4-12 of the Administrative Code and Chapter 1501:13-7 of the Administrative Code.

 (C) Soil removal.

 (1) Coal mining and reclamation operations on prime farmland shall be conducted to:

 (a) Separately remove the topsoil or other suitable soil materials if such soil materials will create a final soil having a greater productive capacity than that which existed prior to mining.
 If not utilized immediately the material shall be stockpiled separately from other rooting medium and spoil; and

 (b) Separately remove the B horizon of the soil, or a combination of B horizon and underlying C horizon, or other suitable soil material if such soil material will create a reconstructed soil of equal or greater productive capacity than that which existed before mining.

 (2) The minimum depth of soil and soil material to be removed for use in reconstruction of prime farmland soils shall be sufficient to meet the soil replacement requirements of paragraph (E)(1) of this rule.